John C. Lilly: Career overview

 Lilly was a physician and psychoanalyst.
 He made contributions in the fields of biophysics, neurophysiology, electronics, computer science, and neuroanatomy.
 He invented and promoted the use of an isolation tank as a means of sensory deprivation.
 He also attempted communication between humans and dolphins.

 Lilly's career as a scientist began doing research for universities and government.
 He gradually began researching less conventional topics.
 He published 19 books, including The Center of the Cyclone, which describes his own LSD experiences, and Man and Dolphin and The Mind of the Dolphin, which describe his work with dolphins.

 In the mid-1950s, Lilly began dolphin cognition and communication research, with an intensive period of work through the late 1960s.
 This period brought many discoveries about dolphin anatomy and brain structure, as well as behavioral and communication observations.
-Originally researching at Coconut Grove, Florida, Lilly purchased a property in St. Thomas in 1960.
+Originally researching at Coconut Grove, Florida, Lilly purchased a property in Saint Thomas, U.S. Virgin Islands in 1960.
 The seaside lab was converted into a dolphin–human cohabitation house by purposely flooding part of the building.

 In the 1980s Lilly directed a project that attempted to teach dolphins a computer-synthesised language.
 He designed a future "communications laboratory" that would be a floating living room where humans and dolphins could chat as equals and develop a common language.
-In the 1990s Lilly moved to Maui, Hawaii, where he lived most of the remainder of his life.
-His literary rights and scientific discoveries were owned by Human Software, Inc., while his philanthropic endeavors were owned by the Human Dolphin Foundation.
-The John C. Lilly Research Institute, Inc. continues to research topics of interest to Lilly and carry on his legacy.
+In the 1990s Lilly moved to Maui, Hawaii where he lived most of the remainder of his life.